1) How long does detox take?

 2) Is detox painful?

 Stopping the use of addictive chemicals can force the body to undergo extremely painful withdrawal symptoms.
-Without proper medical care, it’s a deadly situation, and we don’t recommend going it alone.
-When you come to Capo by the Sea, our medically supervised detox program will make the process as comfortable as possible, using the latest medications (Subutex and Suboxone) to blunt the severe physical changes your body experiences.
+Without proper care, it’s a deadly situation, and we don’t recommend going it alone.
+When you come to Capo by the Sea, our ly supervised detox program will make the process as comfortable as possible, using the latest medications (Subutex and Suboxone) to blunt the severe physical changes your body experiences.
 The entire process is facilitated with dignity and respect, and you’ll look back on it as a virtually painless experience.

 3) How long is the “average” stay?